yujungcheng/lab-build-kubernetes/Readme.md

 ## Build Kubernetes Home Lab
-Ansible playbooks and scripts to build kubernetes vm cluster in my home lab.
+Ansible playbooks and scripts to build kubernetes vm cluster home lab.

-I follow the installation guide "deploy-kubernetes-cluster-on-ubuntu-with-kubeadm" and and write up them into Ansible playbooks.
-This allows me to simply re-build the cluster.
+Follow the installation guide "deploy-kubernetes-cluster-on-ubuntu-with-kubeadm" and and make steps into Ansible playbooks.
+This allows simplifying and re-build the cluster.

 The guides have few unclear steps and conflicts and still have to consolidate the playbooks for automation as possible.

-The kubernetes cluster includes 1 master node and 3 worker nodes.
+The kubernetes cluster includes 1 master node and 3 worker nodes and is for learning purpose.

 ## Node Spec.